star-hengxing/libuipc/docs/tutorial/geometry.md

     non_const_view = view(pos)
     ```

 You find that, it need more effort to create a non-const view of the attribute (calling the global function `view`) than creating a const view(calling the member function `view` of the attribute).
 This is because we want to make sure that the user is aware of the potential clone of the geometry when they modify the data.
-The non-const view assumes that you may modify the data, which may trigger a clone of the geometry according to `libuipc`'s [Clone on Write](#clone-on-write) strategy.
+The non-const view assumes that you will modify the data later, which may trigger a clone of the geometry according to `libuipc`'s [Clone on Write](#clone-on-write) strategy.

 You may want to access the tetrahedra topology of the cube, which is similar to the positions.